entropy-js/emoji-codex/README.md

 ==========

 Converts shortcode emoji into their Unicode counterparts<br />
-Can be used with the shortcodes that can be found here: http://www.emoji-cheat-sheet.com/
+Can be used with the shortcodes found here: http://www.emoji-cheat-sheet.com/

 Usage